 6 Tailgating Safety Tips

-With football starting up, baseball playoffs on the way, and with hockey & basketball gearing to start up, that means one thing.
+With football starting up, baseball playoffs on the way, and with hockey and basketball gearing to start up, that means one thing.
 It’s time to tailgate!
 We all know about the essentials you need for a great tailgate.
 Yet, with more and more venues banning charcoal grills, portable propane grills are becoming more necessary now than ever.
 With great power comes great responsibility.
 Here are 6 Tailgating Safety Tips you need for a fun and safe tailgate.

 6 Tailgating Safety Tips